How Forecasting Software Can Impress Your Board

 The trouble with spreadsheets

 Spreadsheets have for a long time been the standard way of collating and presenting financial data, with data exported from the ERP or other platforms.
-But they are not so good at expressing multidimensional models with changes over time.
+However, they are not so good at expressing multidimensional models with changes over time.
 What's more, trying to incorporate diverse data sets with inconsistent formats can be difficult and time-consuming.
 Ad-hoc macros to manage awkward data are notoriously brittle and collaboration can be challenging.

 How to Forecast Better